openimsdk/open-im-server/scripts/README.md

-├── docker-start-all-all.sh            # Script to start all services in a docker environment ├── ensure_tag.sh                  # Script to ensure proper tagging of docker images ├── enterprise                     # Scripts specific to enterprise version │   ├── check_all.sh               # Check status of all enterprise services │   ├── function.sh                # Functions specific to enterprise version
+├── docker-start-all-all.sh            # Script to start all services in a docker environment ├── ensure_tag.sh                  # Script to ensure proper tagging of docker images ├── enterprise                     # Scripts specific to enterprise version │   ├── check-all.sh               # Check status of all enterprise services │   ├── function.sh                # Functions specific to enterprise version
 │   └── path_info.cfg              # Path information configuration for enterprise version
 ├── env_check.sh                   # Script to check the environment